-Tax benefit at statutory federal income tax rate (21.0%)
+Tax benefit at statutory federal income tax rate (21.00%)

-Permanent book/tax difference 20.3%
+Permanent book/tax difference 0.02%

-Valuation allowance 0.7%
+Valuation allowance 20.98%

-Income tax provision (benefit) 0.0%
+Income tax provision (benefit) 0.00%

-NOTE 12.
+NOTE 9.
 SUBSEQUENT EVENTS

 The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date the audited financial statements were issued.
-Based upon this review, the Company determined that there have been no events that have occurred that would require adjustment to or disclosure in the financial statements other than as described below, the consummation of the Business Combination described in Note 1 above, and in Note 2 - Restatement of Previously Issued Financial Statements.
+Based upon this review, the Company determined that, except as follows, there have been no events that have occurred that would require adjustment to or disclosure in the financial statements.

-Proposed Business Combination Prior to the Business Combination
+Proposed Business Combination